mk7652/cse15l-lab-reports/labreport5.md

 3. Correct implementation after fixing `TESTS_RAN=${RESULT:10:1}`:
 ![Image](CSE15L_labreport5_2.png)

-## All the Information about the files:
+## All the Information about the Files:

 Here are the important files before and after the bug was fixed: